Sheriff: Person Of Interest In 19-Year-Old Miya Marcano's Disappearance Found Dead

 ORLANDO (CBSMiami) – A person of interest in the disappearance of a Florida college student Miya Marcano was found dead on Monday, according to the Orange County Sheriff’s Office, which is also asking for the public’s help in finding the 19-year-old girl who has been missing since Friday, September 24.

-Orange County Sheriff’s John Mina held a news conference on Monday and revealed Armando Caballero, 27, was found dead from an apparent suicide in his Seminole County apartment on Monday.READ MORE: National Institutes Of Health Launching Study To See If COVID Vaccines Cause Menstrual Cycle Side Effects
+Orange County Sheriff John Mina held a news conference on Monday and revealed Armando Caballero, 27, was found dead from an apparent suicide in his Seminole County apartment on Monday.READ MORE: Small Plane Crash In Miramar Sends Two People To The Hospital

 Marcano worked at the Arden Villas apartment near the University of Central Florida in Orlando.
 It is where she was last seen around 5 p.m.
 Friday.